 Kickapoo River Map - The Kickapoo Valley Reserve has a detailed map of the Kickapoo River from Ontario to La Farge.
 It shows bridge / landing locations, paddle distances and times, and locations of self-registration stations.

 What to Wear: Keep it simple and wear a swimsuit or other clothes you don't mind getting wet or getting dirty.
 Cover your head with a hat to avoid sunburn.
-The banks of the Kickapoo can be muddy, so wear shoes (like flip flops or water shoes) that are easy to clean.
+The banks of the Kickapoo can be very muddy, so wear shoes (like flip flops or water shoes) that are easy to clean.

 What to Bring: You don't need to pack a lot!
 You'll want to bring sunscreen, bug spray, and enough food and drinks (and a cooler to pack it in) to last you through your trip.
 There's no glass allowed.
 I'd recommend packing anything you need to keep dry in a zip lock.
 Planning to take photos on your trip?
 Don't be like my husband and drop your phone in the river (true story) ... get a waterpoof pouch for your phone or purchase a waterproof disposable camera.
 And make sure to bring an extra bag for your garbage, too.